 - Set up “craft” as detailed, here: https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Windows .

+(–target=master is optional, and means to build the development version).
 This should be all you need to fetch rkward and all dependencies (including R).
-Note that this may take several hours to complete.
+In some cases (when - some - cached packages are not available) this may take several hours to complete.

 - At times, compilation using craft will fail.
 If the build fails on the R or RKWard packages themselves, let us know on the mailing list.
 If the build fails at an earlier stage (qt / kdelibs / kdebase), you may want to ask for help on the KDE windows mailing list:firstname.lastname@example.org.